AppImage/docs.appimage.org/source/packaging-guide/optional/signatures.rst

 .. todo::

-    It may be desirable to integrate validate functionality into :code:`libappimage` and into tools like :code:`appimagetool`, the optional :code:`appimaged` demon and/or :code:`AppImageUpdate`.
+    It may be desirable to integrate validate functionality into :code:`libappimage` and into tools like :code:`appimagetool` and the :code:`appimaged` demon.